Call Center Employee (Retail)

 Do you have a go-to script or strategy for getting an angry caller to calm down?

-Asked by bigbadwolf about 9 years ago
+Asked by bigbadwolf almost 10 years ago

 I use a few different strategies when dealing with angry callers.
 I actually enjoy them.
 I like making people have a better day so if I can diffuse an angry person and make them like me, I see that as a win.